DrAdrianDC/Portfolio-for-Data-Science/Project-5-Breast Cancer Classification with SVM/README.md

 3. Model Evaluation: Assess the performance of the SVM model using appropriate metrics.
 4. Conclusion: Summarize the findings and discuss the effectiveness of the SVM model for this classification task.

+#### Results
+The SVM model achieved an accuracy of 96% on the test set.

 ## Requirements

     Python 3.8.3